devreq/development-guidelines/README.md

 pull requests which promotes discussions and ensures that changes are reviewed and accepted by all team members before being going live.

+Changes are not to be merged before all team members that the changes concern make a comment in the pull request which says “OK” or something to that effect.

 Coding Conventions
 ------------------